frankshearar/Home/Supporting-locals-command-in-dotnet-cli.md

 # Title
-Adding locals command to dotnet cli.
+Support locals command in dotnet CLI.

 ## Problem
 Currently we do not have a cross platform implementation of nuget locals command.